lzhoang2801/OpCore-Simplify/README.md

 >
 > 4. After a successful installation, if OpenCore Legacy Patcher is required, simply apply root patches to activate the missing features (such as modern Broadcom Wi-Fi card and graphics acceleration).
 >
-> 5. For AMD GPUs, after applying root patches from OpenCore Legacy Patcher, you need to remove the boot argument `-radvesa` for graphics acceleration to work.
+> 5. For AMD GPUs, after applying root patches from OpenCore Legacy Patcher, you need to remove the boot argument `-radvesa`/`-amd_no_dgpu_accel` for graphics acceleration to work.

 ## 🤝 **Contributing**